ShengjiaZhao/BiasAndGeneralizationBlog/main.md

 # References
-[1] Notes on evaluation of generative models
+[1] Theis, Lucas, Aäron van den Oord, and Matthias Bethge.
+"A note on the evaluation of generative models." *arXiv preprint arXiv:1511.01844* (2015).

 [2] Zhang et al 2016